What Is Invasion of Privacy?

 - Negligence

-Which of the above you must prove depends on whether you are a public figure or a private person.
-Check your state's laws or consult with a lawyer if you think you have a claim.
+Which of the above you must prove depends on whether you are a public or private figure.
+Check your state's laws or consult a lawyer if you have a claim.
+Not every state recognizes this claim – they require proof that the statements made are false.

 Public Disclosure of Private Facts

-Public disclosure of private facts laws protect you from having the details of your private life made public.
+Public disclosure of private facts laws protect you from having the details of your personal life made public.
+This offense occurs when someone reveals private information or confidential information in a public forum such as a social media platform or a magazine.

 For example, it is likely an invasion of privacy if someone publishes information about your: